 How to Get Prepared for Moving

-Before the Covid-19 reached our shores, removal companies would send a surveyor to your property to assess your items, inspect the access routes, discuss the finer details of your move, and offer an exact quote.
-However, in order to keep the rate of infections down, the preferred method is now to survey a home or office is remotely via either a video call using Skype, WhatsApp, Facetime or Facebook from your smartphone or tablet.
+Before Covid-19 reached our shores, removal companies would send a surveyor to your property to assess your items, inspect the access routes, discuss the finer details of your move, and offer an exact quote.
+However, in order to keep the rate of infections down, the preferred method now is to survey a home or office remotely via a video call using Skype, WhatsApp, Zoom or other platforms.
 Another popular method is to upload photos or videos to a cloud server such as Google photos and send a link to the moving company.
 This is very easy to achieve and we can help you with this.

-We’ve written a blog about how to choose a removal company so I won’t go into much detail here but in a nutshell, never go for the first quote.
+I’ve written a blog about how to choose a removal company so I won’t go into too much detail here but in a nutshell, never go for the first quote.
 Shop around!

-Some removal companies supply packing materials as part of the moving or packing service and will drop them off.
-Although any reputable company will disinfect the packing materials before delivering them, it’s always a good idea to do it again once they arrive so stock up on disinfectant spray and you’ll probably use it again for something else.
+Some removal companies supply packing materials as part of the moving or packing service and will drop them off to your property.
+Although any reputable company will disinfect the packing materials before delivering them to you, it’s always a good idea to do it again once they arrive so stock up on disinfectant spray and cloths.

 Contact Utility Providers

 Just like removal companies operating at a reduced capacity, so will many other businesses across the UK and it’s very important to let your utility providers such as broadband, gas, electricity, and so on know about your intended move as soon as possible.
 If you work remotely and rely on the internet for communicating with colleagues, this is especially important.